cpbotha/cpbotha.github.io/content/posts/2019/note-taking-strategy-2019/index.md

 ### Sunday 2020-01-12

-- Add example of orgmode capture template configuration in appendix.
+- Add [example of orgmode capture template configuration](#redacted-emacs-orgmode-capture-template) in appendix.
+- Add [section about iPad, Notability and Apple Pencil](#drawing-with-apple-pencil-on-the-ipad-using-notability).
+- Add [section about Signal's Note to Self contact](#signal-messaging-apps-brilliant-note-to-self-contact).